Planning applications

 Delegated to an officer –

-Smaller applications can go before the Local area Council – Click here
+Smaller applications can go before the Local area Committee – Click here

 Major applications can go before the Strategic planning committee – Click here